FerOrtuns/TFM-SLH23/README.md

 Then run:
 ````
 npm install
+ng build
 ````
 And try to make the server up:
 ```
 ng server -o
 ```
 NOTE:
-If you have some errors about memory, you should change the budget in the angular.json file and rise it to 2Mb
+If you have some errors about memory, you should change the budget in the angular.json file and rise it to 2Mb or whatever is needed.

-Once everthing is alright you should see the localhost port where the app is running.
+Once everything is alright you should see the localhost port where the app is running.

 ### SLHAuth
 Secondly, we need to make sure the server database is running.
 We need to install the packages.